maviola5/angular_gulp/README.md

 That's it!
 Focus on the bigger picture, stop sweating the small stuff.
 *
 ##Features
--SASS preprocessor
+- SASS preprocessor

--JS concatenation
+- JS concatenation

--Image optimization
+- Image optimization

--Livereload
+- Livereload